E-ARK-Software/earkweb/docs/user_guide_webui.md

 *Flower* is a real-time monitor and web admin for Celery distributed task queue.
 It is recommended to install and set-up this application in a productive environment to be able to monitor the execution of large numbers of tasks.

+In the development environment, flower can be started using the following command:

+    celery flower -A earkweb --address=127.0.0.1 --port=5555

+If the flower service is available in a sub-path (e.g. http://127.0.0.1/flower), then a URL prefix needs to be defined:

+    celery flower -A earkweb --address=127.0.0.1 --url_prefix=flower --port=5555